dafuloth/m1-project/README.md

 1. know what's on at the _Lilac Lounge_
 2. know how to get to the venue
 3. be reassured that I'll have a good time

+## Design

+### The contact form

+Initially the contact form was going to be on its own separate page.
+However, as I became more familiar with Bootstrap, I realised that it would be more effective to implement the contact form via a Bootstrap Modal in order to maintain focus on the content.

+The benefit of using a modal for the contact form is that the user is not navigated away from the site content, and nor would they need to manually return to the originating page.
+Thus the user may be encouraged to continue exploring the website.
+Meanwhile, a separate contact form _page_ does not offer anything else besides a contact form which could prematurely signal the end of the user journey.

+#### DRYing the contact form
+It should be possible to access the contact form modal on any page of the website.
+In order to avoid duplicating the code of the contact form on every page, the HTML of the contact form is stored in the file `contact.html` and loaded dynamically using JavaScript wherever it is required.